Appeals to the Court of Appeal

 - cases where there has been a previous referral by the Attorney General pursuant to section 36 Criminal Justice Act 1988, on the grounds that the sentence passed in the Crown Court was unduly lenient.

-The Court of Appeal will expect to see a copy of the Plea and Sentencing document required by the Attorney Generals revised Guidelines on the Acceptance of Pleas and the Prosecutors Role in Sentencing Exercise.
-For a copy of the guidelines see Sentencing - Overview elsewhere in the Legal Guidance.
+The Court of Appeal will expect to see a copy of the Plea and Sentencing document required by the Attorney General’s revised Guidelines on the Acceptance of Pleas and the Prosecutors Role in Sentencing Exercise.

-When providing information to SCCTD, Areas should bear in mind the possible consequences of the judgement of the Court and the need that the CPS has to have a co-ordinated approach where points of law of general importance are concerned.
+When providing information to the ARU, Areas should bear in mind the possible consequences of the judgement of the Court and the need that the CPS has to have a co-ordinated approach where points of law of general importance are concerned.

 - the outcome of any appeal which may involve alteration to current national policy guidance;